NigamDevansh/FullStackWebsite/README.md

 # Full StackWebsite:

 This project is build using ReacJs, Express and MongoDB for database and authentication is done using JWT.
-Along with chatting.
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file